 The third, and maybe most important reason I started this blog is to have a way to talk about the joy of practicing medicine.
 We are in a difficult time of transition in medicine, a time where it can be difficult to remember the meaning and purpose of this work.
 I hope sharing a little inspiration from time to time will be a good antidote for those days we feel overwhelmed…

 For information you might hear in the surgeon’s lounge (or in graduate school!) follow me on Twitter @drmlb

 I welcome guest posts, especially from medical students and residents.
 Please contact me if you are interested!

-Disclaimer: Anything on this blog represents my opinion and does not reflect the opinion of Baylor College of Medicine or Texas Children’s Hospital
+Disclaimer: Anything on this blog represents my opinion and does not reflect the opinion of my employers or my school.

 Mary L. Brandt, MD